SammyLeths/microbank/README.md

   <li>View and track current balance in real time.</li>
 </ul>

-User data are stored using browser local storage, so users can see all their previous transactions, provided thesame browser is used and the data is not wiped from local storage.
+User data are stored using browser local storage, so users can see all their previous transactions, provided the same browser is used and the data is not wiped from local storage.

 This web app is developed with HTML5, CSS3, Vanilla JavaScript, Bootstrap@5